Cold War (1953–1962): Suez Crisis

 The Middle East in the Cold War was an area of extreme importance and also great instability.
-The region lay directly south of the Soviet Union, who traditionally had great influence in Turkey and Iran.
+The region lay directly south of the Soviet Union, which traditionally had great influence in Turkey and Iran.
 The area also had vast reserves of oil, not crucial for either superpower in the 1950s (who each held large oil reserves on their own) but essential for the rapidly rebuilding American allies in Europe and Japan.
 The original American plan for the Middle East was to form a defensive perimeter along the north of the region.
-Thus Turkey, Iraq, Iran, and Pakistan signed the Baghdad Pact and joined CENTO.
+Thus, Turkey, Iraq, Iran, and Pakistan signed the Baghdad Pact and joined METO.

 The Eastern response was to seek influence in states such as Syria and Egypt.
-In accordance with this, Czechoslovakia and Bulgaria made arms deals to Egypt, worth up to $225– 50 million in exchange for surplus cotton, giving Warsaw Pact members a strong presence in the region.
+In accordance with this, Czechoslovakia and Bulgaria made arms deals with Egypt, worth up to $225– 50 million in exchange for surplus cotton, giving Warsaw Pact members a strong presence in the region.
 Egypt, a former British protectorate, was one of the region's most important prizes with a large population and political power throughout the region.

-General Gamal Abdel Nasser's dealings with the Soviet Union and its allies antagonized the administrations of the West, including the Eisenhower administration in the U.S. In July 1956, the Eisenhower administration balked at funding the massive Aswan High Dam project.
+General Gamal Abdel Nasser's dealings with the Soviet Union and its allies antagonized the administrations of the West, including the Eisenhower administration in the U.S. In July 1956, the Eisenhower administration balked at funding the massive Aswan Dam project.
 In response, that same year, Nasser nationalized the Suez Canal and ejected British troops from Egypt.

 Eisenhower persuaded the United Kingdom and France to retreat from a badly planned invasion with Israel that was launched to regain control of the canal from Egypt for fear of alienating other Arab states, and driving them into the arms of the Soviet Union.
 While the Americans were forced to operate covertly, so as not to embarrass their allies, the Eastern Bloc nations made loud threats against the "imperialists" and worked to portray themselves as the defenders of the Third World.
 Nasser was later lauded around the globe, but especially in the Arab world.

 Thus, the Suez stalemate was a turning point heralding an ever-growing rift between the Atlantic Cold War allies, which were becoming far less of a united monolith than they were in the immediate aftermath of the Second World War.
-Italy, France, Spain, West Germany, Norway, Canada, and Britain developed a Common Market to be less dependent on the United States.
+Italy, France, Spain, West Germany, Norway, Canada, and Britain developed a common market to be less dependent on the United States.
 Such rifts mirror changes in global economics.
 American economic competitiveness faltered in the face of the challenges of Japan and West Germany, which recovered rapidly from the wartime decimation of their respective industrial bases.
 The 20th-century successor to the UK as the "workshop of the world", the United States found its competitive edge dulled in the international markets while at the same time it faced intensified foreign competition at home.
 Meanwhile, the Warsaw Pact countries were closely allied both militarily and economically.